microsoft/ebpf-for-windows/docs/GettingStarted.md

 and attaches it to the test hook implemented by the sample extension and validates if the eBPF program executed as expected.

-### Running the tests
+### Running the tests on a Developer Machine
 1. Set the build output folder as the current working directory.
-2. Invoke the appropriate exe.
+2. Run unit_tests.exe.

+### Running the tests on a Test Machine or VM
+1. Read the [instructions](https://github.com/microsoft/ebpf-for-windows/blob/master/docs/vm-setup.md) to prepare your test machine or VM.
+2. Run install-ebpf.bat
+3. Run run_tests.bat

 The Catch2 exes have various command line options to control behavior.
 Default behavior is to run all the tests and only print information about failing test